 FIELD TRIPS: These may be scheduled occasionally during the year, and planned to facilitate educational goals of the children.
-Number of field trips can be limited due to availability of transportation or in part-day programs.

 If a field trip is scheduled, a note will be sent home informing you of the trip, noting whether any help is needed, and requesting your written consent for your child to participate.
 Trips are scheduled to facilitate overall goal attainment and development.